trueos/trueos-docs/trueos-handbook/preinstall.rst

 `X.org <https://www.x.org/wiki/>`_ drivers for graphics support.
 |trueos| will automatically detect the optimal video settings for
 supported video drivers.
-Verify the graphics hardware is supported by clicking :guilabel:`Hardware Compatibility` within the installer.
+Verify the graphics hardware is supported by clicking the :guilabel:`Hardware Compatibility` icon within the installer.

-Here is the support for the major graphic vendors:
+Here is the major graphic vendor support:

 **NVIDIA:** 3D acceleration on NVIDIA is provided by native FreeBSD drivers.
 If an NVIDIA video card is detected, an